-"...there is a correct or fair procedure such that the outcome is likewise correct or fair, whatever it is, provided that the procedure has been properly followed"24
+...there is a correct or fair procedure such that the outcome is likewise correct or fair, whatever it is, provided that the procedure has been properly followed.30 an independent standard for deciding which outcome is just [...] a criterion defined separately from and prior to the procedure which is to be followed.31 and that it is b)

 But we would never accept such a procedure when deciding whether a person accused of murder should be sent to prison or not, or who should be offered a job position.
 What we are striving for is perfect procedural justice, i.e. a situation where there is a)